gomorpheus/morpheus-apidoc/source/includes/_accounts.md

-offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort phrase | null | Filter by matching name or description name | null | Filter by name lastUpdated | null | Date filter, restricts query to only load tenants updated more recently than the date specified
+offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Filter by matching name or description name |  | Filter by name lastUpdated |  | Date filter, restricts query to only load tenants updated more recently than the date specified

 ## Get a Specific Tenant